eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 This example showcases a one-way data transmission setup with zero-copy inter-process communication (IPC) on iceoryx.
 It provides publisher and subscriber applications.
 They come in two API flavours (Bare-metal and simplified).

-### RouDi, the daemon

-RouDi is an abbrevation for **Rou**ting and **Di**scovery.
-This perfectly describes RouDi's tasks.
-He takes care of the communication setup but does not actually participate in the communication between the publisher and the subscriber.
-Think of RouDi as the switchboard operator of iceoryx.
-One of his other major tasks is the setup of the shared memory, which the applications are using to talk to each other.
-We currently use memory pools with different chunk sizes, called in literature a segregated free-list approach.
-RouDi is delivered with a built-in default memory config.
-You can change the memory configration using a [TOML config file](../../doc/usage-guide.md).
-To view the available command line options call `iox-roudi --help`.

 ## Run icedelivery

 Create three terminals and run one command in each of them.
 Either choose to run the normal or simplified version.